A new year

 Are you a shuck?

-First let me give you a primer on an agricultural term: “SHUCK”
+First let me give you a definition of “SHUCK”

-If God sees only shuck in a person that person is not qualified to live in God’s presence.
+If God sees only shuck you are not qualified to live in God’s presence.

 Now my question to the reader is very simple.

-As God looks at your life does He see shuck, half shuck or no shuck?
+As God looks at you does He see shuck, half shuck or no shuck?

-As you look at your life today do you see all shuck?
-If you do, then you trust in Jesus’ today as your personal Savior.
+As you look at your life today do you see only shuck?
+If you do, then you trust in Jesus today as your personal Savior and enter into the world of the half shuck.

 If you see some shuck confess it, go on and determine to live as God would have you live.

-It Is your call to make, so make and you will never regret it.
+It Is your call to make, so make it and you will never regret it.

 Which color stripe do you wear?